stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-A Docker image is like a recipe or a blueprint: it describes what to install and how to run the application.
+I think of a Docker image as a saved package for an application.
+It contains the files, libraries, and settings needed to start it.
-A Docker container is a running instance created from that image, with its own state and lifecycle.
+A container is what we get when Docker runs that package.
+It is an actual running process with its own state, so it can be started, stopped, or removed.
-You can start many containers from the same image, just like you can bake several cakes from one recipe, and each one can end up in a slightly different state while it runs.
+The same image can be used to start several containers, just as one application package can be opened in several separate environments.

 ---